viboes/std-make/doc/proposal/reflection/default_hash.md

 # Acknowledgments

 Thanks to Bjarne Strustrup for its clear identification of the types that are subject to this kind of default generation in [N4475].
 Many thanks to Howard Hinnant, his comments in the ML, that allowed me to  better understand how the user customization must be used and think about adding `is_uniquely_represented` specialization was introduced.

-Thanks to all those that have commented the idea on the std-standard ML helping to better identify the constraints and improve the proposal in general, in particular Andrzej Krzemieński and Tomasz Kamiński
+Thanks to all those that have commented the idea on the std-standard ML helping to better identify the constraints and improve the proposal in general.

 # References